stratosphere/stratosphere/docs/index.markdown

 <p class="lead">The <strong>Internals</strong> explain implementation details of the system and will help you to better understand Stratosphere.</p>

 <div class="panel panel-default"><div class="panel-body">Please note that parts of the documentation are out of sync.
-We are in the process updating everything to reflect the changes of the upcoming release.
-If you need further help, we are happy to help on our <a href="{{site.baseurl}}/project/contact/">Mailinglist</a> or on <a href="https://github.com/stratosphere/stratosphere/issues">GitHub</a>.</div></div>
+We are in the process of updating everything to reflect the changes of the upcoming release.
+If you any questions, we are happy to help on our <a href="{{site.baseurl}}/project/contact/">Mailinglist</a> or on <a href="https://github.com/stratosphere/stratosphere/issues">GitHub</a>.</div></div>